Terms of Carriage

 - if you have refused to allow us to photocopy your travel documents

-- if you have refused to give your travel documents to a member of our ground staff or the crew of the aircraft when we have asked you to do so
+- if you have refused to give or show your travel documents, or any documents required to enter a state or country, to a member of our ground staff or the crew of the aircraft when we have asked you to do so

 - if we reasonably believe you will ask the relevant government authorities for permission to enter a country through which you are Ticketed as a transit Passenger

 - has been transferred

 - has been acquired unlawfully

 - has been acquired from someone other than us or an Authorised Agent

 - contains an alteration which has not been made by us or an Authorised Agent

 - is spoiled, torn or damaged or has otherwise been tampered with, or

 In any of the situations in this 10.1, we may remove you from a flight, even after you have boarded, without any liability on our part, and cancel any subsequent flights on the Ticket.